FuelLabs/sway-libs/sway_libs/src/nft/SPECIFICATION.md

 ### `transfer()`

-Transfers ownership from one user to another.
+Transfers ownership of the token from one user to another.

 ## Extension Public Functions